DeloitteDigitalUK/jira-agile-metrics/README.md

 The outputs are written to local filesystem files.
 Data files can be written in CSV, XLSX or JSON formats (depending on the extension of the desired output file), whilst charts are written as PNG images.

-Most of the options in the configuration file can be overridden using command line arguments.
-For a full list, run:

-    $ jira-agile-metrics --help

 ### Server mode